DR. KATIE KINASCHUK

 TRIGGER POINT INJECTIONS (TPIs)

-Indication: TPIs are used to treat painful muscle knots (trigger points) caused by overuse, injury, or stress.
-TPIs are effective for managing conditions such as myofascial pain syndrome, tension headaches, and chronic pain in the neck, shoulders, or back.
+Indication: Trigger point injections (TPIs) treat painful muscle knots caused by overuse, injury, or stress.
+They are used for conditions like myofascial pain syndrome, tension headaches, and chronic neck, shoulder, or back pain.

 DUROLANE HYALURONIC ACID (HA)

-Indication: Hyaluronic acid (HA) injections, such as Durolane, are commonly used to treat osteoarthritis-related joint pain, particularly in the knee, hip, and other synovial joints.
-They provide effective relief for patients with mild to severe osteoarthritis, helping to alleviate discomfort and improve mobility.
+Indication: Hyaluronic acids are used for the treatment of osteoarthritis-related joint pain, particularly in the knee, hip, and other synovial joints.
+They provide relief for patients with mild to moderate osteoarthritis.

-Mechanism of Action: Durolane is a single-injection hyaluronic acid treatment that supplements the natural lubrication and cushioning of synovial fluid.
-While not classified as a regenerative therapy, hyaluronic acid injections reduce friction, absorb shock, and improve joint mobility, ultimately decreasing pain and enhancing function.
-This treatment supports joint longevity by improving overall joint health and comfort.
+Mechanism of Action: Hyaluronic acids are single-injection treatments that supplement the natural lubrication and cushioning of synovial fluid.
+Although not considered a regenerative injection, hyaluronic acids work to reduce friction, absorb shock, and improve joint mobility, leading to decreased pain and enhanced function to promote joint longevity.

 BOTOX FOR MIGRAINE

-Indication: Botox is an FDA-approved treatment for the prevention of chronic migraines in adults who experience 15 or more headache days per month, with each lasting four or more hours.
-It is particularly recommended for patients who have not found adequate relief with other treatments, such as oral medications (e.g., beta-blockers, antidepressants, anticonvulsants), lifestyle modifications, or physical therapy.
-Botox may also be an effective option for those who cannot tolerate or have contraindications to traditional migraine therapies.
+Indication: Botox is used for the prevention of chronic migraines in adults who experience 15 or more headache days per month, with each lasting four or more hours.
+It is typically recommended for patients who have not found sufficient relief with other treatments, such as oral medications (e.g., beta-blockers, antidepressants, anticonvulsants), lifestyle modifications, or physical therapy.
+Botox may be an effective option for those who cannot tolerate or have contraindications to traditional migraine therapies.

 Mechanism of Action: Botox is injected into specific areas of the head, neck, and shoulders to block pain signals and reduce muscle tension.
-This helps prevent the onset of migraines, decreases headache frequency, and alleviates associated symptoms, improving overall quality of life for chronic migraine sufferers.
+This helps prevent migraine onset, decrease headache frequency, and alleviate associated symptoms.

 "In my practice, I am dedicated to providing expert care in regenerative therapies.
 With ultrasound guidance and evidence-based techniques, I ensure accuracy and quality in the delivery of regenerative injections.
 My goal is to help patients regain their quality of life, return to sport, reduce pain, and enhance their overall well-being."